davmarksman/qmk_firmware/zresearch.md

 - Penalise left pinky
 - Top ring and middle better
 - Top index RU and index bottom right is hard on kimiko but ok on kinesis

+  # Goal is to get to my current avg - 50 wpm

+1  2  3  4  5  6  7  8  9  0  q
+w  g  m  f  =  '  k  u  j  z  [  ]
+r  s  t  h  b  y  i  e  o  a  ;
+x  c  l  d  v  -  p  /  ,  .  n

+# Options:
+- Don't like P position.
+Think it's recieved such a nice position considering its usuage.
+- H position is fine but feel should be better
+- L position is not ideal as use L alot.
+- wsad arrow keys position feels more natural. or can try on ijkl. requires swapping symbol and nav triggers to other hands.
+- thinking swapping h with y or w as on kimiko index stretch doesn't feel comfortable

+# Typing pratice

+84.84%
+88.89%
+88.76%
+85.16%
+86.39%
+89.60%
+91.78%
+90.67%
+91.55%
+93.48%